 Magkano gyud ang puhunan sa baboyan?

-- ₱100,000: 10 ka baboy fattener cycle nga naa nay proper pen.
+- ₱100,000: 6 ngadto 7 ka baboy fattener cycle nga naa nay maayong pen.
 Pinakakomon nga serious starter tier.
-Income ₱90,000-₱110,000/tuig.
+Mga ₱36,000 hangtod ₱44,000 ang kita kada tuig sa duha ka cycle.

-Tulo ka importante para sa tanan nga tier:
+Tulo ka importante para sa tanang tier:

 Related Reading

-- Cost to Raise a Pig in the Philippines — itemized cost breakdown per pig
+- Cost to Raise a Pig in the Philippines: itemized cost breakdown per pig

-- Crossbreed Pig Prices 2026 — current weaner and gilt prices
+- Crossbreed Pig Prices 2026: current weaner and gilt prices

-- Philippine Feed Economics — feed cost deep-dive (60-70% of every tier)
+- Philippine Feed Economics: the feed cost that is about 57% of every tier

-- Backyard Piggery Construction — pen build math for Tier 2-3
+- Backyard Piggery Construction: pen build math for Tier 2-3

-- Break-Even Calculator — match your capital to a viable cycle plan
+- Break-Even Calculator: match your capital to a viable cycle plan

-- Profit Simulator — run your tier through 5 years of cycle math
+- Profit Simulator: run your tier through 5 years of cycle math